tm-pe2/meta/README.md

 ## How to contribute code

 Do not contribute to the main branch always create a new branch (optionally on a fork) and create a pull request.
-This is called the GitHub flow.
+This is called the GitHub flow, meant to prevent a lot of merge headaches.
 A [complete guide can be found here](https://guides.github.com/introduction/flow/)

 ## Tools that will help you